 Diversity Attracts Foreign Direct Investment to Ohio

-Andrew Lange, JobsOhio Director of International Sales
+By Andrew Deye, JobsOhio Senior Director of Strategy

 When a global company leader looks to locate and expand in the U.S., it can be a tough and personal decision to make.